 I have been looking for an easy DIY costume for a toddler or preschool aged girl.
 I saw this cute ghost costume on Pinterest.
 The one I found didn’t include instructions, but I was able to find an easy tutu tutorial so that I could piece the costume together myself.
 It turned out really cute!!
 One of the best things about this costume…NO SEWING involved.

 The total cost of this costume is $15 or less, depending on how much tulle you have to buy.
-To make this simple DIY ghost costume you will need:

 - White t-shirt